 The seventh issue focused on children and inequality and included a reflection on the theme by the National Planning Commission's Trevor Manuel, who also delivered the keynote address as the launch in partnership with UNICEF South Africa.
 News media coverage continued for 10 days running and amounted to the value of just under R1.6 million.
 For the first time, the key findings were digested into an accompanying policy brief.

 The continued publication of the South African Child Gauge was made possible by the ELMA Foundation, Atlantic Philanthropies, UNICEF South Africa, and the Programme to Support Pro-Poor Policy Development (a partnership programme of the Presidency, Republic of South Africa, and the Delegation of the European Union) for updates to the ‘Children Count’ section.
-In 2013, Ilifa Labantwana contributed to the early childhood development issues.
+In 2013, Ilifa Labantwana contributed to the early childhood development issue.